Iterable/iterable-swift-sdk/README.md

 ```

-###### When user clicks a button/link in the in-app message
+##### When user clicks a button/link in the in-app message

+Button/link clicks from in-app are handled similar to deep links from notifications and emails.
+Please see those sections above.
 If the in-app message's clicked button/link's `href` contains a URL (which is usually the case), tapping that button/link will call the `handle` method of `IterableConfig.urlDelegate` (an object of type `IterableURLDelegate`), if one is set.
 By default if this delegate is not set, tapping the button/link will open Safari with the `href` of the clicked button/link.

 If the in-app message's `href` property contains custom action name (instead of a URL), tapping the  message will call the `handle` method of `IterableConfig.customActionDelegate` (an object that conforms to the `IterableCustomActionDelegate` protocol).
 If `customActionDelegate` is not set, nothing will happen by default.